darinz/PSL/10_logistic_regression.md/README.md

 ## Overview

 This module provides a comprehensive, modernized introduction to logistic regression, a fundamental classification technique in statistical learning.
-The content has been expanded and clarified for accessibility, with detailed mathematical derivations, code explanations, and improved formatting using inline ($`...`$) and display math (```math) LaTeX.
-Where possible, image-based equations and text have been converted to selectable, copyable LaTeX in the markdown files for clarity and accessibility.

 ## Module Structure